5 Psalms for People Who Struggle with Anxiety and Fear

 I know I’m not the only one that struggles.
 God has taught me much on this journey and I hope that these verses and these words will remind you that you also aren’t alone, you aren’t forsaken, and the God of the universe loves you.
 He longs for you to trust Him even through seasons where we don’t understand what is happening around us or in us.

 For me, praying God’s Word in particular has been one thing that has helped me my heart so much.
 Sometimes in the depth of despair we don’t feel like we have the words to pray.
 So, instead, God gives us His own word and we pray it back to Him.
+The Psalms are specifically helpful when we don't have the words to say and our emotions are overwhelming.
 We want to be close to God but don’t know how.
 His Word provides that closeness and nearness of Himself.
 He gives us Himself through the gift of His Word.
 His Word can be your lifeline, friend, don’t take it for granted!

-Here are some of my favorite verses to pray when I’m struggling.
+Here are some of my favorite verses from Psalms to pray when I’m struggling with anxiety, fear, and worry.
 Draw near to God and He will draw near to you.

 “God, You are my shepherd, I lack nothing.
 You make me lie down in green pastures, You lead me beside still waters, You restore my soul.
 You lead me in paths of righteousness for Your name’s sake.
 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me!
 Your rod and your staff, they comfort me!
 You prepare a table before me in the presence of my enemies, You anoint my head with oil, my cup overflows.
 Surely goodness and mercy will follow me all the days of my life and I will dwell in Your house forever.
 Amen.”
 Psalm 23:1-6